Am0rphous/Awesome/SysAdmin.md

 - [Chkrootkit](http://www.chkrootkit.org) - locally checks for signs of a rootkits.
 - [ClamAV](https://www.clamav.net) - ClamAV® is an open source antivirus engine for detecting trojans, viruses, malware & other malicious threats.
   - [ClamAV Documentation](https://github.com/Cisco-Talos/clamav-faq)
+  - [SquidClamav](https://github.com/darold/squidclamav) - SquidClamAv is a dedicated ClamAV antivirus redirector for Squid.
+It can run antivirus checks based on filename regex, content-type regex, and more.
+It is easy to install and works even with heavy Squid access.

 - [HerdProtect](https://www.herdprotect.com/index.aspx) - Second line of defense malware scanning platform powered by 68 anti-malware engines in the cloud.
 - [Phishdetect-node](https://github.com/phishdetect/phishdetect-node) - Server component of PhishDetect.